monyorojoseph/chattemplate/README.md

 Chat templates is a react js app that uses parcel as preset instead of webback.
 Basically you add a chat and it gets appended.
 It doesnt have much features except the basics.
 You can add more features that suits your needs.
+It also uses some bootstrap, am lazy when it comes to css so I relyed on bootstrap.

 ### Usage